mantidproject/mantid/docs/source/release/v6.3.0/reflectometry.rst

 - Increased the size of the run(s) column for ease of use.
 - ``MagnetismReflectometryReduction`` will raise a value error when none of the input list can be processed.
-- Groups are now highlighted complete when all subtasks are completed independently.

 Bugfixes
 --------